danielbrendel/hortusfox-web/README.md

 # Used to inform users about tasks that are due tomorrow.
 Should be called multiple times per day.
 GET /cronjob/tasks/tomorrow?cronpw={your-auth-token}

+# Used to inform users about due calendar dates
+GET /cronjob/calendar/reminder?cronpw={your-auth-token}
 ```

 ## System requirements